 Bendigo is Victoria’s fourth largest city and the state’s fastest growing regional city.
-It is blessed with a progressive, laid-back lifestyle that offers numerous cultural attractions, blockbuster exhibitions, street art, a fascinating history and wonderful architecture showcasing its Gold Rush legacy.
+It is blessed with a progressive, laid-back lifestyle that offers numerous cultural attractions.
+It has blockbuster exhibitions, street art, a fascinating history and wonderful architecture showcasing its Gold Rush legacy.

 Bendigo is also home to dozens of excellent restaurants, local wineries, bustling eateries, laneway cafes and vibrant bars.
-It’s also an easy-to-walk-around city, with a regular train service to Melbourne – so leaving the car at home is a real option.
+Moreover, it’s an easy-to-walk-around city, with a regular train service to Melbourne – so leaving the car at home is a real option.

-Bendigo and its surrounding region has recently been recognised by the UNESCO Creative Cities Network as a City of Gastronomy.
+It’s an indication of the quality of Bendigo restaurants that the city and its surrounding region has recently been recognised by the UNESCO Creative Cities Network as a City of Gastronomy.
 It’s the first city in Australia to be awarded this designation.

 The honour recognises Bendigo’s rich and diverse food culture and the community’s commitment to local, sustainable, healthy, tasty and creative produce.